 Natural disasters, poverty, disease, and civil war impact millions around the world.
-In an emergency, Americares provides quality medical aid, disaster relief and recovery.
+Americares provides disaster preparedness, medical aid, disaster relief and recovery.

-In FY 2020, Americares initiated total responses (26 new) to natural disasters, man-made crises and disease outbreaks reaching 29 countries, including 12 U.S. states and Puerto Rico.
-The past year and more have highlighted the increasing frequency and severity of overlapping crises – driven by climate threats and the COVID-19 pandemic.
-This trend has had a devastating impact on health, particularly among vulnerable groups, as communities have struggled to rebuild from concurrent and consecutive events.
+In FY 2021, Americares initiated 42 total responses (26 new) to natural disasters, man-made crises and disease outbreaks reaching 37 countries, including the U.S. The past year and more have highlighted the increasing frequency and severity of overlapping crises – driven by climate threats and the COVID-19 pandemic.
+This trend has had a devastating impact on health, particularly among groups vulnerable to disasters, as communities have struggled to rebuild from concurrent and consecutive events.